Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 During the verification process, the specification using ghost code was sometimes too closely intertwined with the implementation.
 The authors believe that an alternate mechanism for writing specifications that is a bit more code-independent, resilient to code changes, and yet facilitates automated proving would make the developers' work more robust and productive.

-Two other observations made by the authors are that combining code contracts and Dafny reduced the code to annotation ratio down to about 2.8\% (implementing the annotations' specification) and that the redesign of the data structures and the implementation of the property using ghost variables made verification easier.
+They also observe that combining code contracts and Dafny reduced the annotation-to-code ratio to about 2.8\% and that the redesign of the data structures and the implementation of the property using ghost variables made verification easier.

 \iftoggle{inBook}{